 A lot of people take a genetic test for celiac disease if they’ve already implemented a gluten-free diet before they were tested for celiac disease.

 Remember, you must be eating gluten in order for any celiac disease test to be positive.
 This is why many people who go gluten free before ruling out celiac disease take the controversial Gluten Challenge, which allows them to get tested for celiac disease after implementing a gluten-free diet.

-If you take a celiac disease test while you’re on a gluten-free diet, chances are it will come back negative even if you have celiac disease.
+If you take a celiac disease test while you’re on a gluten-free diet, chances are it will come back negative, even if you have celiac disease.

 This happened to me.
-I tested positive for celiac disease in 2012, however, I took this at-home celiac disease test years later, long after I ditched gluten for good, and it came back negative.
+I tested positive for celiac disease in 2012, however, I took an at-home celiac disease test years later, long after I ditched gluten for good, and it came back negative.

 I would love for my parents to get tested for the celiac disease gene so I can know which side of the family it came from.